Cornell-MAE-UG/spring-2025-portfolio-rbrown233/_projects/2) Custom Metal Cycloidal Gearbox.md

 I succesfully designed a cycloidal gearbox that only requires one CNC part (the case, which is shown 3d printed), by making use of a lot of laser cut sheet metal parts that are stacked and arranged in the ways nessecary.
 This involves a new idea of how to create the eccentric shaft by stacking aluminum plates, which previously could only be machined on a CNC or track lathe.
 I also manufactued one part of the input shaft myself on a Lathe and Mill.

-Manufacturing and Testing:

-I am in the process of manufacturing and testing this gearbox.